 Electrons are indeed far away from the nucleus!
-If we could magnify the simplest hydrogen atom to the size of the earth, then the nucleus (a proton) would only be about the size of a basketball.
-It would be at the very center of the earth and that lonely electron would be found somewhere out in earth's atmosphere.
+If we could magnify the simplest hydrogen atom so that its nucleus (a proton) were the size of a basketball, then its lone electron would be found about 2 miles away.
 All of the space in between the electron and the basketball-size nucleus is empty!
-(See Our Home In The Universe for other interesting comparisons.)

 Howard Fenker, Staff Scientist